 Smart phones and tablets are bringing great advances in computing, not just in the realm of form factors and mobility, but also in the areas of man-machine interaction and software architecture.
 But mobile devices have also created a challenge in the area of user authentication.

 Passwords on mobile devices are difficult to enter, and they are less secure than on desktops or laptops because users are motivated to choose simpler passwords, and because characters are echoed as they are typed.
-One-time passwords are used more often on mobile devices to compensate for the diminished security of ordinary passwords, but they are even more cumbersome, and they provide only limited additional security.
+One-time passwords are used more often on mobile devices to compensate for the diminished security of ordinary passwords, but they are also cumbersome and provide only limited additional security.

 We have invented a new authentication architecture for mobile devices that encapsulates cryptographic functionality in a Prover Black Box (PBB) located in the mobile device and a Verifer Black Box (VBB) located online, thus insulating developers of web-based as well as native mobile applications from the complexities of cryptography.
 It is described in the technical whitepaper